Sutton, London: Pre 1700

 The 1086 Domesday Book records Sutton as spanning about 800 acres, and having about 30 houses and 200 people.
 It states that the Abbot of Chertsey held the manor.
-In 1538 it was sold to King Henry VIII and granted to Sir Nicholas Carew of Beddington.
+In 1538 it was sold to Henry VIII and granted to Sir Nicholas Carew of Beddington.
 When Sir Nicholas was sentenced to death, the King seized the manor.
 Queen Mary restored it to Francis, son of Sir Nicholas.
 It later became a Crown possession again until King Charles II granted it to the Duke of Portland, who sold it in 1669.
 It changed hands regularly thereafter.